-As a child in Bulgaria, I would watch my grandmas' – my babas' – needles slide through canvas, guided by a skein of characters outlining the color matrix that would result in a work of art made entirely of tiny stitches.
-I can still feel the homemade wooly pants they made for me, which I wore in the snow, layered two pairs thick, their knobby homespun fabric a reminder of my babas’ hands.
+As a child in Bulgaria I would watch my babas – grandmas – guide needles and colors through fabric.
+I can still feel the wet crisp of snow on wooly pants they’d made for me, layered two pairs thick, their knobby homespun fabric a reminder of my babas’ hands.

-My father, mother and I left the snows and shores of Bulgaria when I was nine.
-We couldn’t take much with us, because . . . well, legally we weren’t allowed to leave.
-The Berlin Wall had just fallen, and the Eastern Bloc had crumbled into a chaos of transitional power vacuums.
-I did, however, manage to sneak away one toy: my old Barbie doll; my father had sent her to me while working the oil wells in Syria.
+My parents and I, however, left the mountains and shores of Bulgaria when I was nine.
+We couldn’t take much with us because . . . well, legally we weren’t allowed to leave.
+The Berlin Wall had just fallen, and the Eastern Bloc crumbled into a chaos of transitional power vacuums.
+I did manage to sneak away one toy, an old Barbie doll – my father had sent her to me while working the oil wells in Syria.

 Everything else we left behind.

-My newfound creative freedom raised in me an instinct to do everything.
-I took up macramé, sewed new curtains, drafted dress patterns and even made my own prom dress.
-Soon I was attending the University of Arizona, making the dean’s list, which led me exactly where I needed to be: attending The Fashion Institute of Design & Merchandising, where I graduated magna cum laude.
+I took up macramé, sewed new curtains, drafted clothing patterns and made my own prom dress.
+Soon I attended the University of Arizona, making the dean’s list, which led me exactly where I needed to be next: The Fashion Institute of Design & Merchandising, where I graduated magna cum laude.

-I didn't yet know the passion I would have for a good ol’ pair of comfy jeans.
-This culminated in my designing hundreds of pairs at the world’s leading retail denim manufacturer: as a lead designer at GUESS? my doors opened to the world – the glitz and grime of Hollywood, the long streets of Hong Kong and Tokyo’s Shibuya District.
+But who doesn't love a good ol’ pair of comfy jeans?
+Over the next ten years, I created hundreds of pairs for the world’s leading retail denim manufacture; as a lead designer at GUESS?, my doors opened to global fashion: the glitz and grime of Hollywood, the long streets of Hong Kong and Tokyo’s Shibuya District.

-So here we are now, together, at my very own jewelry atelier!
-Since you're here I know you have an appreciation for love given by way of creation.
-The story of my life informs my jewelry, and that which bought my family safe passage to freedom has become my art, made with my own two hands.
+So here we are now at my very own jewelry atelier!
+Since you’ve read this far I know you have an appreciation for love given by way of creation.
+The story of my life has informed my jewelry, and that which bought my family safe passage to freedom has become my art – made with my own two hands.